 Stephan Contius

-Stephan Contius is Commissioner for the 2030 Agenda and Head of Division (United Nations, Developing countries, Emerging Economies) in the German Environment Ministry in Berlin.
-He served as German chief negotiator for the World Summit on Sustainable Development (Johannesburg 2002), the UN Conference on Sustainable Development (Rio de Janeiro 2012) and as German co-lead negotiator for the 2030 Agenda for Sustainable Development.
-He was also involved in the establishment of environment and climate change dialogues with Brazil, China, India and several other countries.
-His previous assignments include legal affairs, G7 and G8 cooperation, prevention of air pollution, and project financing.
-In 1990 he was seconded to the United Nations Development Programme, New York.
+Stephan Contius is Special Advisor on SDGs at Foundations 20 (F20) since October 2022.
+He was Commissioner for the 2030 Agenda for Sustainable Development and Head of the Division for the United Nations, Developing Countries and Emerging Economies at the German Environment Ministry.
+There he was involved in the establishment of environment and climate change dialogues with Brazil, China, India, South Africa, and Thailand.
+He was German co-lead negotiator for the 2030 Agenda and its SDGs and German chief negotiator for the UN summits on sustainable development in Johannesburg (2002) and in Rio de Janeiro (2012).
+His assignments at the Ministry also included G7 cooperation, prevention of air pollution, and project financing.
+He was seconded to the United Nations Development Programme in New York in 1990.
 For the EU he participated in the final negotiations on the Rio Declaration on Environment and Development (1992).
 Mr Contius' academic background is law and political science.
 He was recipient of scholarships of the German National Academic Foundation.

 Anne Juepner